 Asphalt is a commonly used material for building roads as it can help achieve a firmer surface.
 Heat exposure can make the smell of asphalt stronger when it radiates into the atmosphere.
-The odor is overpowering that it’s the only smell detected in the air.
+The odor is overpowering and the only smell detected in the air.

 The asphalt smell is caused by the presence of aromatic hydrocarbons in asphalt.
 These compounds, also known as volatile organic compounds (VOCs), evaporate easily and are responsible for asphalt’s strong odor.
 VOCs are released during asphalt production and application, especially when the asphalt is heated.

 Asphalt has a melting point of around 500 degrees Fahrenheit, which is why asphalt workers must take proper safety precautions.
 On hot days asphalt can become gooey and even more pungent than usual.

 In addition to asphalt’s volatile organic compounds, asphalt contains other smelly ingredients such as sulfur dioxide and nitrogen oxides.
 These compounds are released when the asphalt is heated during application or maintenance.
 They can cause a strong sulfur-like smell that may linger in the air for days or weeks after asphalt is applied.